chrpkorir/Cats-vs-Dogs/README.md

 # Cats-vs-Dogs
-A simple Image classification model thatclassifies cats and dogs
+A simple Image classification model that classifies cats and dogs